jeff4/a2-astro/src/pages/posts/7-project-jeff.md

 ***

 ## Trying multiple before/after questions
+* Trying smaller set of more focused facts.
+No more mention of Mandarin learning, former employers.
+Instructions mostly include facts about 'Jeff likes math'
-* New query: Who are Jeff Hwang and Mark Zuckerberg?
+* **New query: Who are Jeff Hwang and Mark Zuckerberg?**

 ### 7 iterations